h-hockliffe/icu-risk/README.md

 ## License

 -   Code: MIT
--   Synthetic test data only (no real patient data included).
+-   No real patient data is included in this repository.

 ------------------------------------------------------------------------